-Construction Output in Ireland is expected to be 6.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in Ireland to stand at 5.10 in 12 months time.
-In the long-term, the Ireland Construction Output is projected to trend around 4.00 percent in 2020, according to our econometric models.
+Construction Output in Ireland is expected to be -6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Construction Output in Ireland to stand at 5.20 in 12 months time.
+In the long-term, the Ireland Construction Output is projected to trend around 5.20 percent in 2022 and 3.20 percent in 2023, according to our econometric models.